okfn/buildkit/doc/source/manual.rst

 You can create a VM without KVM support but you won't be able to run it.
-Here's how you create one (the ``--proxy`` argument should be the IP address of the system running apt-proxy, in this case your local machine):
+Here's how you create one (the ``--proxy`` argument should be the IP address of the system running apt-cacher-ng, in this case your local machine):

 ::

     IP=`/sbin/ifconfig $NETWORK_DEVICE | grep 'inet addr:' | cut -d: -f2 | awk '{ print $1}' | grep -v "127.0.0.1" | grep -v "192.168.100."`
     sudo buildkit vm create --proxy $IP -o /var/lib/buildkit/vm/ 10

-You can check that apt-proxy has been used like this:
+You can check that apt-cacher-ng has been used like this:

 ::

-    sudo ls /var/cache/apt-proxy/ubuntu/pool/main/
+    sudo ls /var/cache/apt-cacher-ng/ubuntu/pool/main/

 If the directory exists and is populated, the files from here will be used next time you create a VM.
-The creation takes nearly as long though because files are still pulled in over HTTP, just served from apt-proxy rather than direclty.
+The creation takes nearly as long though because files are still pulled in over HTTP, just served from apt-cacher-ng rather than direclty.
 It does save bandwidth though.

 In reality it is usually easier to just copy the ``.qcow2`` VM disk file to create